iOS

 customerId: String,

-permissions: connectPermissions,
+permissions: [LeanPermission],

 bankId: nil,

-success: { status in
+success: {

-}, error: { (status) in
+error: { status in

 }